The Best Passive PA Speakers – Under $1000

 Since passive speakers have no amplifier components, they are generally lighter than the average powered speaker.
 This makes them ideal for use in a mobile speaker system.
 For easier setups, look for passive speakers compatible with stand, hang, and wall mounts.
 Other portability features to watch include handle location, size, and weight.

-Remember that you'll probably be using a set of speakers, so you have to consider the space and power source of more than one speaker.
+Remember that you'll probably be using a set of speakers, so you have to consider the space and power supply of more than one speaker.
 Having no active circuitry, passive speakers can't have modern features like Bluetooth.
 So, if you are looking for a wireless speaker, you'll have to go for an active speaker instead.

 Best Passive PA Speaker Selection Methodology